After a thorough review of some group tools and settings, Meetup has decided to remove them for now.

 This feature could elicit feedback from members about event ideas, availability, or safety concerns.
-As of August 31, Meetup will no longer support integrated polls on the website or app.
+As of August 31, 2021, Meetup no longer supports integrated polls on the website or app.

 Some organizers uploaded guidelines, consent forms, maps, or even audio files to share with their groups.
-As of August 31, Meetup will no longer support uploaded files or host previously uploaded files.
+As of August 31, 2021, Meetup no longer supports uploaded files or host previously uploaded files.

 Please save any files that you want to keep to your computer.
 We will not be able to retrieve them for you.